kartFr/Auto-Animation-Reuploader/README.md

    `python main.py`

-3. give me ur cookies and connect the plugin
+3. give me ur cookies and connect the plugin (OPEN THE PLUGIN you might have to restart studio)

 4. 🤑🤑🤑🤑🤑